ga-curriculum/github-collaboration/fork-method-forking/README.md

 > ⚠️ Only ***programmers*** should complete this task.

 We copied the `github-collaboration` repo from one GitHub account to another by forking it.
-The next step is to clone the forked copy to your local device.
+The next step is to clone the forked copy (the ***programmer's remote repo***) to your local device.
 This process isn't any different from cloning a repo that wasn't forked.

 ![Fork & clone diagram](./assets/fork-clone.png)

-> ⚠️ Only ***programmers*** should complete this task.

 Open your Terminal application and navigate to your `~/code/ga/lectures` directory: